-In case of doubt, the person shall be considered a civilian.
+In case of doubt whether a person is a civilian, that person shall be considered a civilian"

 Distinction exercise

 - Who of these persons should be considered civilians or combatants? - Why is the distinction so important?

 Physical Violence

 Violations to the right of life and physical integrity under national or international law, including by elements of state and non-state parties to an armed conflict.